essif-lab/framework/docs/terms/pattern-decentralized-risk-management.md

 ## The Generic Risk Management Process (according to ISO)

-The following figure, that also appeared in ISO standards 31000 and 27005, shows a generic risk management process:
+The following figure, that also appeared in ISO standards 31000 and 27005, shows a generic %%risk management|risk-management%% process:

 <img
   alt="High-level transaction negotiation"